aYgCOO/Django.py/README.md

 # Django.py
 Let's Start !

-# Basic cmd for Django users
+# Basic commands for Django users

 `django-admin startproject [project_name]`: Creates a new Django project with the given name.